Making an Appointment is Easy!

 For your ongoing therapy appointments, you will be completing a brief survey that takes from 5 to 15 minutes to complete.
 Please be sure to arrive with time to complete your survey prior to your appointment start time.

-If you are more than 15 minutes late to a scheduled appointment, your appointment may need to be rescheduled (see Missed Appointment Policy and Fees).
+If you are more than 15 minutes late to a scheduled appointment, your appointment may need to be rescheduled (see CAPS missed/late cancelled appointment policy and appeal).

 During Your Intake Appointment